Shenyqqq/pmpmchessAI/README.md

 -----

-#  Three-in-a-Row AI
+#  Pmpmchess AI

-Welcome to **Three-in-a-Row AI**, an exciting new board game where strategy meets simplicity\!
+Welcome to **Pmpmchess AI**, an exciting new board game where strategy meets simplicity\!
 Inspired by the captivating mini-game from Hypergryph's indie title *Popucom*, this game blends the strategic depth of Gomoku (Five-in-a-Row) with the dynamic capture mechanics of Reversi (Othello).
 Dive in and challenge my AI, powered by the cutting-edge AlphaZero framework\!

 -----